Centralized authorization server (P4AUTH)

 server.

-Starting with release 2023.1, servers using central authentication (P4AUTH) require the central server's release version to be at least 2023.1.
-The central server must have a valid license, and must be running when its outer servers are starting up or being upgraded.
+The central authorization server must be running when its outer servers are starting up or being upgraded.

 P4AUTH and p4 info